-We have audited the financial statements of The Paria US\$ Monthly Fixed Income Fund, (the "Fund") which comprise the statement of financial position as at June 30, 2023, the related statements of comprehensive income, changes in equity and cash flows for the year then ended and the accompanying notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of The Paria US\$ Monthly Fixed Income Fund, (the "Fund") which comprise the statement of financial position as at June 30, 2024, the related statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended and the accompanying notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as at June 30, 2023, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as at June 30, 2024, and of its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards").

-Basis for Opinion
+Basis for opinion